 How to Be a Long-Term Investor

-Often a long-term investor employs a buy and hold strategy, where mutual funds are selected and purchased but not significantly changed for up to several years or more.
-This strategy has also been affectionately labeled the lazy portfolio strategy.
+Often, a long-term investor employs a buy and hold strategy, where mutual funds are selected and purchased but not significantly changed for up to several years or more.
+This strategy has also been affectionately labeled as a lazy portfolio strategy.

 Examples of the Best Funds for Long-Term Investing

-In summary, your first order of business in building a portfolio of mutual funds is to determine your risk tolerance and your holding period.
-In general, the longer your holding period, the greater your capacity to take risk.
+Your first order of business in building a portfolio of mutual funds is to determine your risk tolerance and your holding period.
+In general, the longer your holding period, the greater your capacity to take the risk.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.